 Go veggie for your health!

-Plant-based foods are naturally high in fibre and low in fat and contain all the nutrients you need.
-Eating red meat and processed meats can increase the risk of some types of cancer, additionally meat contains saturated fats, which are a leading cause of heart disease and strokes.
+Plant-based foods are naturally high in fiber and low in fat and contain all the nutrients you need.
+Eating red meat and processed meats can increase the risk of some types of cancer, additionally, meat contains saturated fats, which are a leading cause of heart disease and strokes.

 Vegetarians are much less likely to suffer from these diseases and what’s more, the NHS in the UK is clear that a properly balanced vegan diet is a healthy diet for all age groups and for nursing mothers too!NHS Website